GenomiqueENS/toullig/README.md

 HOW IT'S WORK
 -

-Toullig have 2 scripts :
+Toullig have 2 tools :

-- fast5tofastq : read the rootDirectory/downloads of your Fast5 run minION after the step of basecalling.
+- Fast5tofastq : read the rootDirectory/downloads of your Fast5 run minION after the step of basecalling (metrichor/albacore).
-- trim : trim the reads of a ONT fastq with a sam file.
+- Trim : trim the reads of a ONT fastq with a sam file.

 CLASSIFICATION MINION RUN
 -